l1qu1d/quasar-v2-ssr-firebase/README.md

 # Welcome

 This repo is to help you get setup to host your Quasar V2 SSR ExpressJS project on Google's Firebase!
-You can branch, download, or follow the steps below to get instantly setup.
+You can fork, download, or follow the steps below to get instantly setup.
 The files in this repo are the **exact steps shown below.**

 # *Warning*
 You **WILL HAVE TO EDIT `.firebaserc` TO YOUR FIREBASE PROJECT NAME!**